 Tyler Trent Cancer Research Endowment

-The Tyler Trent Cancer Research Endowment, created in honor of beloved Purdue superfan Tyler Trent will fund cancer research at the Purdue Center for Cancer Research (PCCR).
-Donations will generously be matched dollar-for-dollar by the Walther Cancer Foundation.
+The Tyler Trent Cancer Research Endowment, created in honor of beloved Purdue superfan Tyler Trent will fund cancer research at the Institute for Cancer Research.

 "I want to leave a legacy that motivates people to be advocates.
 Change only happens when we decide to actually do something about it.
 At the end of the day, there are generations behind me, as well.
 If I could motivate them, I would be a happy man."– Tyler Trent